Sarnia-Lambton Programs

 Sarnia, ON N7S 6K4

-Native Literacy Programs
+Indigenous Literacy Programs

-Aamjiwnaang Alternative and Continuing Education Program
+Aamjiwnaang Alternative and Continuing Education Program (AACE)

 What: A program that empowers Indigenous adults to achieve goals of greater independence, education, and employment, through support and training.